 To summarise, the KEY BENEFITS of Dometic Aircomand Ibis 4 are:

-- A powerful dual-cylinder horizontal compressor which reduces vibration in your RV rooftop when the a/c unit starts and changes speeds, which reduces noise.
+A powerful dual-cylinder horizontal compressor which reduces vibration in your RV rooftop when the a/c unit starts and changes speeds, which reduces noise.
 The compressor also incorporates inverter technology which significantly reduces start up power requirements - this Ibis 4 model will easily start and run off a 2000w inverter generator.

 Of course the new Ibis 4 model is more expensive than the Ibis 3.
 You can compare prices by visiting our Caravan RV Aircon Range HERE.

 Need more help selecting a RV or caravan air conditioner?
 Visit our site and chat to one of our RV product experts on live chat on give them a call on: 1300 400 122